pivl/NZCircularImageView/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add NZCircularImageView to your project.

-* Add a pod entry for NZCircularImageView to your Podfile `pod 'NZCircularImageView', '~> 0.0.2'`
+* Add a pod entry for NZCircularImageView to your Podfile `pod 'NZCircularImageView'`
 * Install the pod(s) by running `pod install`.

 ### Source files